 The economy affects everyone but those studying and researching the economy are unrepresentative of wider society.

 On 13 July at 5pm Discover Economics is hosting Discover Economics Careers.
 This event will showcase the exciting and varied opportunities open to economics graduates.

 On 29 June at 7pm the Royal Economic Society and Discover Economics are hosting an event to showcase the contribution of LGBTQI+ economists as Pride Month.

-RES Presents is being held online on June 15 from 16:30-17:45.
-This year RES Presents look at ‘Brexit, UK and Ireland’
+RES Presents was held on June 15.
+This year RES Presents looked at ‘Brexit, UK and Ireland’.